kemus/BeachBall/README.md

 ## Features

-* Kitties have a timer on top of the screen, to tell you when there is a kitty.
+* Beach Autoclicking: Can be set to click the NewPix, just once per NP (to keep up Stealth/Ritual) or x times per second.
+Can be toggled between keeping Ninja Stealth or Ninja Ritual.
-* You can activate Autoclick on kitties, or just an auto-focus on the kitty.
+* Kitties: Kitties have a timer on top of the screen, to tell you when there is a kitty.
+Can be set to autoclick kitties, or to auto-focus on the kitty.
-* You can add autoclick on the picture (1 click for keeping ninja, or multiple click per second)
+* Logicats: Can be set to solve automatically.
+Caged logicats can automated, solving one by one, the maximum at once for QQ, or to get bonemeal.
-* Logicats can be solved automatically.
+* Monty Haul: Can be set to auto-puchase and solve, either attempting for the 'prize' or the goat.
-* Tool factory can be loaded faster.
+* Temporal Rifts: Can be set to use automatically use rifts, either to farm flux crystals or for the ONG.
-* Caged logicat can be automated to solve every logicat one by one, the max at once for QQ, or get bonemeal.
+* Tool Factory: The TF can be loaded faster (does not require TF Load Letter).

-* ~~You can put audio alerts on common events~~ Audio alerts are currently non-functional.
+(Audio alerts are currently non-functional.)

 ## How to use this script ?